Department of Accounting

 Student Organizations and Activities

-- Student membership in the American Institute of Certified Public Accountants (AICPA)
+• Student membership in the Texas Society of Certified Public Accountants (TXCPA)

 Internships

 The Department of Accounting has an active internship program and students are encouraged to participate.
-Selection requirements are rigorous and involve meeting both the minimum standards set by the Department of Accounting and selection by the hiring firm or business following an interview process.
-These internships must meet guidelines as established by the Texas State Board of Public Accountancy and involve specific, direct accounting training and activity beyond routine clerical and office activities.
+Selection requirements are rigorous and involve meeting both the minimum standards set by the Department of Accounting and by the hiring firm or business following an interview process.
+These internships must meet guidelines established by the Department of Accounting and involve specific, direct accounting training and activity beyond routine clerical and office activities.
 Students generally participate in public accounting internships in the Spring semester of their senior year.
 The selection process for these internship positions occurs generally during the early Spring semester of the Junior year.
 In some cases, internships are available during Summer terms or at other times of the year.
 Interested students should contact the Accounting Internship Program Director through the Department of Accounting office for departmental selection criteria and application requirements.

 Scholarships